MRNP/tutorials/fcc/tutorialFCC.md

 <img src="https://selvaggi.web.cern.ch/selvaggi/tutorialFCC/higgs_m_cms.png" width="400">

-Try to explain:
+By comparing the CMS and FCC Delphes cards, try to explain:

--  the event yields difference between 7/8 TeV and 100 TeV (by comparing the official ATLAS plot with the CMS configuration you just ran at 100 TeV)
+-  the **event yields difference between 7/8 TeV and 100 TeV** (by comparing the official ATLAS plot with the CMS configuration you just ran at 100 TeV)
--  the event yields difference at 100 TeV between the CMS and FCC detector configurations
+-  the **event yields difference at 100 TeV** between the CMS and FCC detector configurations
+-  the **difference in the width of Z and H peaks** between the CMS and FCC detector configurations

 []() Other documentation